It’s a form of “personality hacking” that will give introverts more energy and sanity.

 1. Curate your circle.

 One question I get is “What if you’re invited to events?”
-Importantly, flipping my weekdays and weekends doesn’t mean I’m rigidly hermit.
-I’m perfectly willing to spend my weekends with people who are special to me and with whom I’m happy to share my energetic space.
+Importantly, flipping my weekdays and weekends doesn’t mean I’m rigidly a hermit.
+On occasion, I’m perfectly willing to spend my weekends with people who are special to me and with whom I’m happy to share my energetic space.

 Feel overwhelmed “sorting out” your circle?
 First, decide what kind of people they are: healthy, ambivalent, or toxic.
 The healthy relationships are the only ones worth keeping, especially for introverts who have limited emotional energy for keeping up with people.
 And you’ll still have to decide how close the healthy people are to you, meaning which circle they exist in.
 My friend and fellow psychologist Dr. Jonathan Marshall suggests these questions for deciding who to let into your inner circle: